Coalfire-Research/IP-sampler/README.md

 ## IP-sampler

-Give the script a newline separated list of subnets and it will scan each subnet for live hosts then write a certain percentage (5% by default) of live IPs from each subnet to a SampleIPs.txt.
+Give the script a newline separated list of subnets and it will scan each subnet for live hosts then write a certain percentage (5% by default) of random live IPs from each subnet to a SampleIPs.txt.

 #### Usage